reimagined/resolve/docs/api/event-store-adapter.md

 | `cursor`      | A database cursor that indicates the current position within the dataset.
 The `cursor` is incremented as you read the stream. |
 | `isEnd`       | Indicates that all events have been read from the stream.                                                                     |

-The events are read as single-row JSON data structures separate with the newline character (`'\n'`).
+Events are read as single-row JSON data structures separate with the newline character (`'\n'`).